jecovier/laravel-inertia-routes/README.md

 ## Contribution

 Yes, please.
-This is a little library make in my spare time, so any PR is welcome 🙌.
+This is a little library make in my spare time, any PR is welcome 🙌.

 ## License